-Reporting of catches
+Reporting of catches from CPCs to the ICCAT Secretariat

-- 67. Each CPC shall report its provisional monthly catches by gear type of bluefin tuna including by-catch and from sport and recreational fisheries and nil returns to the ICCAT Secretariat within 30 days of the end of the calendar month in which the catches were made. - 68.
-The ICCAT Secretariat shall within 10 days following the monthly deadlines for receipt of the provisional catch statistics collect the information received and circulate it to CPCs together with aggregated catch statistics. - 69.
-CPCs shall report to the ICCAT Secretariat the dates when they have closed the fisheries referred to in paragraphs 18 to 23 as well as when their entire quota of bluefin tuna has been utilized.
+- 74. CPCs shall send weekly to the ICCAT Secretariat the reports from purse-seiners and traps defined in paragraphs 66 and 67, as well as weekly reports for vessels using any other gears.
+On the basis of that information, the ICCAT Secretariat shall within 10 days following the monthly deadlines for receipt of the provisional catch statistics collect the information received and circulate it to CPCs. - 75.
+CPCs shall report to the ICCAT Secretariat the dates when their entire quota of bluefin tuna has been utilized.
 The ICCAT Secretariat shall promptly circulate this information to all CPCs.